In Stock

 Mulching, Fertilising & Watering

-Feed in spring with a general-purpose fertiliser.
+Fertiliser: Feed in spring with a general-purpose fertiliser.
 Topdress with compost or well-rotted manure.
 Avoid high-nitrogen feeds.

-Keep soil consistently moist but not waterlogged, especially during flowering and fruiting.
+Watering: Keep the soil consistently moist but not waterlogged, especially during flowering and fruiting.
 Overwatering can cause skin splitting.
 Water deeply, allow the top few centimetres of soil to dry slightly between waterings, and ensure good drainage.
 Increase watering in dry spells and reduce it in winter without letting the soil dry out completely.

 Years 1–2 (Establishment):